 When you give birth to a healthy little human, you don’t have to feed that child cereals, as the conventional wisdom in parenting books would lead us to believe.

-Every food at the baby stage is a new and exciting taste experience, so don’t shy away from introducing foods typically believed to be non-kid.
+Every food at the baby stage is a new and exciting taste experience, so don’t shy away from introducing foods typically believed to be non-kid-friendly.
 Kale is fine!

 I know what you’re thinking… “But I don’t have time to make baby food!”